intel/qpl/doc/source/documentation/get_started_docs/quick_start.rst

     :linenos:

-The application only needs to include one header file ``qpl/qpl.h``, which specifies prototypes of all the functions.
+The application only needs to include one header file ``qpl/qpl.h``, which specifies the prototypes of all the functions.

-At line 29, we call :c:func:`qpl_get_job_size` to query the required memory size based on the execution path.
+At line 29, we call :c:func:`qpl_get_job_size` to query the required memory size based on the execution path, which is set to :c:enumerator:`qpl_path_software`.

 At lines 34 and 35, we allocate memory according to the returned value of ``size``.
 Note that the value of ``size`` is greater than the size of the job structure